jbehley/SuMa/README.md

 In the `config` directory, different configuration files are given, which can be used as reference to set parameters for some experiments with other data.
 Specifying the right "vertical Field-of-View" (`data_fov_up` and `data_fov_down`) and the right number of scan lines (`data_height`) are the most important parameters.

-See also the project page for configuration files used for the evaluation in the paper.
+See also the [project page](http://jbehley.github.io/projects/surfel_mapping/) for configuration files used for the evaluation in the paper.

+## License

+Copyright 2018 Jens Behley, University of Bonn.

+This project is free software made available under the MIT License.
+For details see the LICENSE file.